tomhendra/courses/19-testing-javascript/README.md

 ### 3.10.
 Avoid Common Errors by Installing and Configuring TypeScript

-- ESLint can check for a lot of things, but it’s not a great tool for checking the types of variables that flow through our application.
-- For this we need a tool like TypeScript.
+ESLint can check for a lot of things, but it’s not a great tool for checking the types of variables that flow through your application.
+For this you’ll need a type-checking tool like Flow or TypeScript.
+Let’s see how we can configure our project to work with TypeScript.

 - We use the TypeScript compiler - tsc - to verify that the types in our project are correct.
 - We want to configure TypeScript so we can be explicit about what we want it to do with a tsconfig.json file.